Track Lighting for Paintings

 Colour temperature in track lighting for paintings

-Most professional galleries and museums use 3000K track lighting.
+Most professional galleries and museums use 3000K track lighting to achieve museum-grade lighting for paintings.

 3000K: